Updated:

 Number of employees300,168121,000421,168

 Daimler Benz or Daimler Mercedes Benz (DMB) was incorporated in 1926 after a merger of Daimler and Benz companies.
 The new company made the famous Mercedes cars that have dominated the market for premium, luxury, and racecars for the past few decades.
-The company has drastically changed how cars are made and driven and have brought in several technology changes in areas such as the engine, transmission, safety, and in providing a rich riding experience.
-The company has introduced innovations such as safety crumple zones, anti-lock brakes, airbags, seat belts pre-tensioners, and many more.
+The company has drastically changed how cars are made and driven and has brought in several technology changes in areas such as the engine, transmission, safety, and in providing a rich riding experience.
+The company has introduced innovations such as safety crumple zones, anti-lock brakes, airbags, seat belt pre-tensioners, and many more.
 The carmaker has manufacturing facilities in several countries and Mercedes cars and is sold throughout the world.
 The company also makes racecars, trucks, buses, and SUVs.(Waller David, 2001).

-What Daimler Benz brought into the merger
+What Daimler Benz Brought Into the Merger

 DMB brought into the merger, world-class engineering and top-of-the-line premium and luxury cars through its M and E class series.
 The company has a worldwide dealer and after-sales network and has a very strong brand identity as an exclusive and prestigious car and owning a Mercedes car is considered a status symbol.
-DMB also brought in its excellent research and development lab that is highly regarded and very well equipped to develop high speed and high-performance cars with a high level of safety (Waller David, 2001).
+DMB also brought in its excellent research and development lab that is highly regarded and very well equipped to develop high-speed and high-performance cars with a high level of safety (Waller David, 2001).

 Chrysler Corporation